Treaty of Versailles

-Critics including John Maynard Keynes declared the treaty too harsh, styling it as a "Carthaginian peace", and saying the reparations were excessive and counterproductive.
+Critics including John Maynard Keynes declared the treaty too harsh, styling it as a "Carthaginian peace."
+He also said the reparations were excessive and counterproductive with others stating that the reparations contributed significantly to the ensuing hyperinflation.
 On the other hand, prominent Allied figures such as French Marshal Ferdinand Foch criticized the treaty for treating Germany too leniently.
 This is still the subject of ongoing debate by historians and economists.

 The result of these competing and sometimes conflicting goals among the victors was a compromise that left no one satisfied.
 In particular, Germany was neither pacified nor conciliated, nor was it permanently weakened.
-The United States never ratified the Versailles treaty; instead it made a separate peace treaty with Germany, albeit based on the Versailles treaty.
+The United States never ratified the Versailles Treaty; instead it made a separate peace treaty with Germany, albeit based on the Versailles Treaty.
 The problems that arose from the treaty would lead to the Locarno Treaties, which improved relations between Germany and the other European powers.
 The reparation system was reorganized and payments reduced in the Dawes Plan and the Young Plan.
-Bitter resentment of the treaty powered the rise of the Nazi Party, and eventually the outbreak of a second World War.
+Bitter resentment of the treaty powered the rise of the Nazi Party, and eventually the outbreak of a Second World War.

 Although it is often referred to as the "Versailles Conference", only the actual signing of the treaty took place at the historic palace.
 Most of the negotiations were in Paris, with the "Big Four" meetings taking place generally at the French Ministry of Foreign Affairs on the Quai d'Orsay.